Find Legal Help

 Phone: (07) 3738 7800

-Office Hours: Tuesday to Friday 9am to 5pm (subject to public health restrictions)
+Office Hours: Tuesday to Friday 9am to 5pm (subject to public health restrictions and staff availability)

 Community & Health Justice Partnerships